Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Abstract

 \section{Abstract}

 We study the classic problem of subgraph counting, where we wish to determine the number of occurrences of a fixed pattern graph $H$ in an input graph $G$ of $n$ vertices.
-Our focus is on \emph{bounded degeneracy} inputs, a rich class of graphs that also characterizes real-world massive networks.
+Our focus is on \emph{bounded degeneracy} inputs, a rich family of graph classes that also characterizes real-world massive networks.
 Building on the seminal techniques introduced by Chiba-Nishizeki (SICOMP 1985), a recent line of work has built subgraph counting algorithms for bounded degeneracy graphs.
 Assuming fine-grained complexity conjectures, there is a complete characterization of patterns $H$ for which linear time subgraph counting is possible.
 For every $r \geq 6$, there exists an $H$ with $r$ vertices that cannot be counted in linear time.

 In this paper, we initiate a study of subquadratic algorithms for subgraph counting on bounded degeneracy graphs.
-We prove that when $H$ has at most $7$ vertices, then subgraph counting can be done in $O(n^{1.41})$ time.
-Moreover, if this running time can be beaten, it would imply faster algorithms for triangle counting on arbitrary graphs (a bound that has stood for two decades).
-We also prove that all cycles of length at most $10$ can be counted in $O(n^{1.63})$ time for bounded degeneracy graphs.
+We prove that when $H$ has at most $9$ vertices, subgraph counting can be done in $\tilde{O}(n^{5/3})$ time.
+As a secondary result, we give improved algorithms for counting cycles of length at most $10$.
+Previously, no subquadratic algorithms were known for the above problems on bounded degeneracy graphs.

-Previously, no subquadratic (and superlinear) algorithms were known for subgraph counting on bounded degeneracy graphs.
-Moreover, if the input is an arbitrary (sparse) graph, the best known algorithms for the above problems run in at least \emph{cubic} time.

-Our main conceptual contribution is a framework that reduces subgraph counting in bounded degeneracy graphs to counting smaller cycles in arbitrary graphs.
+Our main conceptual contribution is a framework that reduces subgraph counting in bounded degeneracy graphs to counting smaller hypergraphs in arbitrary graphs.
 We believe that our results will help build a general theory of subgraph counting for bounded degeneracy graphs.